schoen/unicast-extensions/rfcs/draft-gilmore-taht-240space.md

-It is now evident that despite the failure of either of these drafts to become Internet Standards, the network community followed the spirit of these draft recommendations to actually implement them in the 2008-2010 timeframe.
+It is now evident that despite the failure of either of these drafts to become Internet Standards, the network community followed the spirit of these draft recommendations to actually implement them in the 2008-2010 time-frame.

-Treating 240/4 as routable unicast is now a defacto standard, with support in all the major operating systems except Windows, and only a few edge cases left to fix.
+Treating 240/4 as routable unicast is now a de facto standard, with support in all the major operating systems except Windows, and only a few edge cases left to fix.

-This memo requires implementors to make the changes necessary to receive, transmit, and forward packets that contain addresses in this block as if they were within any other unicast address block.
+This memo requires implementer to make the changes necessary to receive, transmit, and forward packets that contain addresses in this block as if they were within any other unicast address block.